 BIC's SOGI Campaign promotes stronger protections for gender and sexual minorities and works to achieve key institutional changes at the IFIs that ensure a more inclusive approach to gender as well as sexual orientation and gender identity (SOGI).
 Gender and sexual minorities face discrimination, human rights abuses and frequent exclusion from the positive benefits of economic development.
 Without strong policies and practices in place to ensure their protection and inclusion, IFIs risk excluding these individuals—often some of the poorest and most marginalized—from benefitting from development and even reinforcing or creating new inequalities in borrowing countries.

-How can the World Bank support LGBTQI individuals in El Salvador...
+How is the IDB COVID-19 response engaging LGBTQI individuals in El Salvador?

 How is the World Bank’s COVID-19 response in El Salvador supporting marginalized groups?

 How is El Salvador’s COVID-19 response supporting LGBTQI communities?

 What are key steps the World Bank must take to make its Gender Strategy...

 What should Mr. Goldfajn prioritize as the new leader of the Inter-American...

 What needs to happen at the IDB to fully implement its new Environmental...